JanCBrammer/emd-mirror/doc/joss/paper.md

 [PyEMD](https://pyemd.readthedocs.io/en/latest/) and
 [PyHHT](https://pyhht.readthedocs.io/en/latest/).
 Each of these packages implements a family of sifting routines and frequency transforms.
-Another implementation of EMD in Matlab and C++ is available from [Flandarin & Rilling](http://perso.ens-lyon.fr/patrick.flandrin/emd.html).
+Another implementation of EMD in Matlab and C++ is available from [Patrick Flandarin](http://perso.ens-lyon.fr/patrick.flandrin/emd.html).
 This provides a wide range of sift functions but limited frequency transform or spectrum computations.
 Finally, the basic EMD algorithm and HHT is implemented in versions of the [MatLab signal processing